 Here are some practical steps for companies:

 - Model contracts: The Dutch Tax Authority provides model contracts that companies can use when hiring freelancers.
 These contracts outline the terms of engagement and help ensure compliance.
 Although using these contracts is not mandatory, they can provide legal security and reduce the risk of reclassification.
+U-Connect can provide you with a model contract should you wish to view or use it as a template.

 - Review existing arrangements: Companies should review their current freelance contracts and working relationships to ensure they meet the criteria for self-employment.